hasancse91/flutter_getx_template/README.md

 ## How to configure and run this project?

-<b>Step 1:</b> At first click "Edit Configurations" as like below image 1:
+<b>Step 1:</b> At first click "Edit Configurations" as like image 1:

 <img align="center" alt="1" src="repo_data/flutter_getx_template_1.png" />

-<b>Step 2:</b>Choose "Flutter" from configuration list and select your Dart entrypoint path according
+<b>Step 2:</b> Choose "Flutter" from configuration list and select your Dart entrypoint path according
 to your flavor then give a name and allow dart support for this project.
 See on Image 2, 3 and 4:

 <img align="center" alt="2" src="repo_data/flutter_getx_template_2.png" />